JurgenR/aioslsk/docs/source/MESSAGES.rst

    1. **string**: room

-.. _PrivateRoomOperatorRemoved:
+.. _PrivateRoomOperatorRevoked:

-PrivateRoomOperatorRemoved (Code 146)
+PrivateRoomOperatorRevoked (Code 146)
 -------------------------------------

 Received when operator privileges in a private room were revoked